opendocsg/slw-judgments-backfill/2007_SGHC_107/report.md

 **_Evaluation of the merits of Mercurine’s defence_**

 46     If this was a regular judgment, I ought to now ask myself if Mercurine’s defence has “a real prospect of success” and “carried some degree of conviction”: _Alpine Bulk Transport v Saudi Eagle Shipping_ [1986] 2 Lloyd’s Rep 221 (“ _The Saudi Eagle_ ”).
 As it stands, I am bound by high and established authority which makes it clear that “a real prospect of success” entails a higher standard than that required to successfully resist an O 14 application.
-In _Abdul Gaffer v Chua Kwang Yong_ [1995] 1 SLR 484, the Court of Appeal confirmed at [18] that:
+In _Abdul Gaffer v Chua Kwang Yong_ <span class="citation">[1995] 1 SLR 484</span>, the Court of Appeal confirmed at [18] that:

  ... it is not sufficient to show merely an arguable defence that would justify leave to defend under O 14; it must both have a real prospect of success and carry some degree of conviction.